eyecantell/prepdir/INSTALL.md

 ## Configuration

-Exclusions for directories and files are defined in config.yaml, with the following precedence:
+Exclusions for directories and files, as well as UUID scrubbing settings, are defined in `config.yaml`, with the following precedence:

-1. Custom config specified via --config (highest precedence)
+1. Custom config specified via `--config` (highest precedence)
-2. Project config at .prepdir/config.yaml in your project
+2. Project config at `.prepdir/config.yaml` in your project
-3. Global config at ~/.prepdir/config.yaml
+3. Global config at `~/.prepdir/config.yaml`
-4. Default config.yaml included with the prepdir package (lowest precedence)
+4. Default `config.yaml` included with the prepdir package (lowest precedence)

-The output file (e.g., prepped_dir.txt) and `prepdir`-generated files are automatically excluded by default.
+The output file (e.g., `prepped_dir.txt`) and `prepdir`-generated files are automatically excluded by default.
 Use `--include-prepdir-files` to include them.
-The configuration uses .gitignore-style glob patterns.
+UUIDs are scrubbed by default as standalone tokens (surrounded by word boundaries, e.g., whitespace or punctuation); use `--no-scrub-uuids` or set `SCRUB_UUIDS: false` to disable.
+The configuration uses .gitignore-style glob patterns for exclusions.

-To initialize a project-level config with the default exclusions:
+To initialize a project-level config with the default exclusions and UUID settings:

 ```
 prepdir --init
 ```

-If .prepdir/config.yaml already exists, use --force to overwrite:
+If `.prepdir/config.yaml` already exists, use `--force` to overwrite:

 ```
 prepdir --init --force